 \section{Model equation properties}

 The BBM equation in normalized form \cite{peregrine_1966,benjamin1972model}

 is a long-wavelength model of weakly nonlinear waves.
-Equation \eqref{BBM-equation-1} is not integrable, possessing exactly 2 other linearly independent conservation laws \cite{olver_1979}.
-Besides the usual space and time translational invariance properties, the BBM possesses the scaling symmetry
+Equation \eqref{BBM-equation-1} is not integrable, possessing exactly two other linearly independent conservation laws \cite{olver_1979}.
+Besides the usual space and time translational-invariance properties, the BBM possesses the scaling symmetry

-where $u_0$ is a nonzero, real constant.
+where $u_0$ is a nonzero real constant.
 The BBM equation's linear dispersion relation for trigonometric traveling waves on the constant background $u_0$ is bounded

 and exhibits zero dispersion when $u_0=0$ or ${k}=\sqrt{3}$ since

 The bounded, nonconvex dispersion \eqref{BBM-Dispersion-relation} distinguishes the short-wave behavior of BBM solutions from those of the Korteweg-de Vries (KdV) equation $u_t + uu_x + u_{xxx} = 0$ with unbounded dispersion and no inflection points for nonzero $k$.